Code-Institute-Submissions/overlay-test/README.md

 I have used another shade of pink for the link hovers.

-I got Inspiration for my colour pallete from [Coolors](https://coolors.co/palettes/trending)
+I got inspiration for my colour pallete from [Coolors](https://coolors.co/palettes/trending)

 #### Typography